Amtrak long-distance trains can be a fun adventure, especially if you have the right tools.

 Empire Builder #7, #8, #27, & #28

 The Empire Builder runs from Chicago up through Wisconsin before it wanders through the northernmost states heading to the pacific northwest.

 The Empire Builder runs daily, serving Chicago, St. Paul/Minneapolis, Spokane, Portland/Seattle, plus more.

 Lake Shore Limited #48, #49, #448, & #449

 The Lake Shore Limited takes passengers from the bustling Eastcoast to the Midwest, passing many Great Lakes and waterways.

 The Lake Shore Limited is a daily train stopping at New York/Boston, Albany, Chicago, and more.

 Palmetto #89 & #90

-The Palmetto is the only long-distance train without sleepers, but it does have business class.
+The Palmetto is the only long-distance train without sleepers, but it does have a business class car.
 This train takes you between New York to the heart of the South.